eksheen/DnD/LMoP/Town of Phandalin.md

 outlaws call Glasstaff, and bring her any correspondence found in the leader's quarters.

+**Halia doesn't reveal that she wants to take over the Redbrand operation herself** A DC 15 wisdom check indicates she has ulterior motives for wanting the Redbrand leader dead.

  ### Alderleaf Farm

  ### Shrine of Luck